usdigitalresponse/univaf/docs/runbook/README.md

 **The Demo UI** just runs as a GitHub pages site, and is automatically updated via the [`ui-deploy` workflow][workflow-ui-deploy] every time a commit lands on the `main` branch.
 You can view it at https://usdigitalresponse.github.io/univaf/.

+### Terraforming Locally

+In order to run terraform locally, you have to auth terraform to terraform cloud.
+Obviously this requires a cloud invite as a prerequisite, reach out to the project owners to get an invite.
+Once you clone down the repository locally, navigate to the `terraform/` directory in your preferred shell.
+Run `terraform login`, which will create an API access token for you.
+You'll be prompted to paste it in to your shell in order to access it.
+Init to the backend using `terraform init`.
+At this point, you will be able to run terraform commands as expected: `terraform plan`, `terraform apply`, `terraform state list`...

 ## Bastion Server